Neurological History and Examination

-- Mental state examination may also be an important consideration and this is covered in the separate article Mini Mental State Examination (MMSE).
+Mental state examination may also be an important consideration and this is covered in the separate Mini Mental State Examination (MMSE) article.

 Observation of the patient

-- Look at the patient's gait as they walk in to the room.
+- Look at the patient's gait as they enter the room.

 - Note if there evidence of, for example, hemiparesis, footdrop, ataxic gait, a typical Parkinsonian gait.

-- Separate articles discuss Abnormal Gait and Gait Abnormalities in Children in more detail.
+- See the separate Abnormal Gait and Gait Abnormalities in Children articles.

-- Is there a problem with articulation (dysarthria)?
-Here comprehension is retained and speech construction is normal.
-There is usually weakness or inco-ordination of the orolingual muscles.
+- Note any problem with articulation (dysarthria).
+Comprehension is retained and speech construction is normal.
+Is there weakness or incoordination of the orolingual muscles?
 Ask the patient to say 'West Register Street' if you are uncertain.

-- Is there a problem with phonation (dysphonia)?
+- Note any problem with phonation (dysphonia).
 This is usually due to laryngeal problems which can cause voice hoarseness.
-There may be reduced speech volume.
+There may be reduced speech volume .

-- Is there a problem with language function (dysphasia)?
+- Note any problem with language function (dysphasia).
 This is due to a lesion in the language areas of the dominant hemisphere.

-- Is there evidence of, for example, tremor, tics, chorea, hemiballismus, orofacial dyskinesias?
+Establish whether there is evidence of involuntary movements - for example, tremor, tics, chorea, hemiballismus, or orofacial dyskinesias.

 Specific emphasis should be placed on the following: